 D2.
 Practical and theoretical knowledge of radiocommunication procedures

 Time: 08:30 to 18:30 with a break for lunch including an exam.

-Exam: £60 to all students in addition to above- note this fee is paid entirely to the RYA as a pass through cost.The price includes the RYA publication G31 (RYA VHF Handbook).
+Exam: Fee payable by all students in addition to above when the exam is taken- note this fee is paid entirely to the RYA as a pass through cost.The price includes the RYA publication G31 (RYA VHF Handbook).
 A further publication G22 is recommended and this can be provided at an additional cost of £9.
 Please select this at checkout if you wish to purchase one.